Archives For blender

 The Linux tarball includes the shortcut file by default, though it won’t work since PATH to executable varies depend where you put the folder.
 Run command in terminal to open the file via gedit text editor:

-For Ubuntu 22.10+, replace gedit with gnome-text editor in command.
+For Ubuntu 22.04 and earlier, replace gnome-text-editor with gedit in command.
 For non-GNOME desktop, use mousepad for XFCE, xed for cinnamon, or nano command line editor works for most cases.

 When it opens, change the ‘Exec’ and ‘Icon’ lines into: